Are all expectations in marriage healthy?

 Delight yourself in the gifts that He gives you, including the gift of marriage.
 But let the gifts stay in their place.
 Let God be on the throne.

-Question – How do you deal with expectations in your marriage?
+Your turn – How do you deal with your expectations in marriage?
 Please share in Comments.

 Are you the imperfect girl married to an imperfect guy who is tired of fighting and fussing?